mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

      * Keep Aspect: keeps the aspect ratio
      * Stretch to fit screen, will use all available screen.

--Filter overlay.
+-Effect overlay.
 Applies an image filter (scanlines or CRT) at the expense of performance.

 -Touch controller visible: Hide/Show the touch controller.
 Disable if you want to use an external controller like a keyboard or Wiimote.

 -Smooth scaling: Turn on bitmap filtering at the expense of performance.

+-Beam 2x: Sets the width of the vectors to 2x.

+-Antialias: Enables antialiased line rendering for vector games.

+-Flicker: Simulates a vector "flicker" effect, similar to a vector monitor that needs adjustment.

 -Threaded Video render.
 Enable it to use a dedicate thread to do the video rendering (performance gain on double core devices).
 Disable if you have stuttering.